comsci-upbag/qrcodehunt/README.md

 # freshiewalk

-COMSCI@UP.BAG's project for the FreshieWalk 2023 at the University of the Philippines Baguio.
+COMSCI&#8203;@UP.BAG's project for the FreshieWalk 2023 at the University of the Philippines Baguio.

 ## Development